kaitlynduong21/MKS21X-FinalProject/README.md

 1/17: Kaitlyn changed the constructors to take in either a difficulty, a difficulty and a puzzle choice, or a difficulty, puzzle choice, and a seed.
 The puzzles.txt file will contain various puzzles and the first constructor will randomly select one of those puzzles and using the scanner, extract the numbers of the file into a 2d int array.
 We added two more private fields, an 2d int array nums and an int which is the puzzle choice (corresponds with the puzzle number in the text file).
 We also altered the features in the main function to take these changes into consideration.

 1/18: Sabrina added more puzzles and changed the constructor to account for the new number of puzzles.
 Kaitlyn changed the constructor to make them more concise.

+1/19: Kaitlyn altered the main function so that it can take in puzzle choice and seeds.